fazilsubair/SwasthyaChain/README.md

 ### Running the dApp

 #### 1. Connecting Metamask to our local blockchain

+  - create new network with creds of ganche and chain id is 1337
   - Connect metamask to localhost:8485
   - Click on import account
   ![alt text](https://raw.githubusercontent.com/SuyashMore/SwasthyaChain/master/images/meta-1.png)